stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/04-organizing-content-with-tags-and-categories/05-auto-tagging-assets.markdown

 is a great way to organize content.
 Typically, the content creator applies tags while creating the content.
 It's also possible, however, to *automatically* tag content.
-For example, @product@ can scan an image on upload and automatically apply tags that fit the image's content.
+For example, @product@ can scan an image on upload and automatically apply tags that describe the image's content.
 This lets you leverage tags without requiring content creators to manually apply them.

 +$$$